rackerlabs/technical-blog/content/blog/2021/2021-05-14-alternate-archive-destinations-in-oracle/index.md

 Oracle always tries to archive to the primary destination, and the automatic failback to the primary destination works in version 12c.
-After you clean up the primary destination and make it available for archiving, Oracle continues to rchiving the redo logs to the primary destination without reporting any errors or failback message in the alert log file, as shown in the following example where I queried **v$archived_log**:
+After you clean up the primary destination and make it available for archiving, Oracle continues to archiving the redo logs to the primary destination without reporting any errors or failback message in the alert log file, as shown in the following example where I queried **v$archived_log**: